What is an IP Address?

 Usually, websites have static IP addresses - they don’t change when they connect to the network.
 Dynamic IPs can be used if a provider has more customers than available IP addresses.
 So while connecting a customer gets the first available IP, but the next connection may be with another IP address.

-Shared IP addresses can include several sites at once - from tens to hundreds.
-Dedicated IP is used only by one website.
+A shared IP address can include several sites at once - from tens to hundreds.
+A dedicated IP is used only by one website.
 You can easily find advantages and disadvantages in this pair.

 What can you expect from shared IP?
 As we said above, shared IP is used by several sites at once - and bad neighbors are the real problem:

 - IP blocking due to low-quality content.
-If one of your neighbors will post low-quality content on his site, he can attract sanctions - IP blocking.
+If one of your neighbors posts low quality content on his site, he can face sanctions - IP blocking.
 Blocked IP means unavailability of all the sites hosted on this IP.
 So you will suffer too.

 - DDoS attacks.
 Again, neighbors may be at fault.
 If one of the users of a shared IP will be attacked by a large number of requests (DDoS), the attack also affects your site.

 - IP in the filter of email services.
 Irresponsible website owners can send spam to their users who, in turn, can complain about these emails.
 Thus IP address will be filtered by email services.
 So, all users of shared IP will suffer again.

 - You are the only owner of a dedicated IP addresses.
 One of the main benefits is that there are no bad neighbors and you don’t suffer from their problems.
 Reduces the risk of being blocked and getting on blacklists.

 - As the IP is connected only to your domain name, to visit your site you can enter not only its name but also its IP address.